joanam/scripts/README.md

 Scripts to handle NGS data and other biological data

 # HaploABBABABA_multithreaded
-For more info, use: java HaploABBABABA_multithreaded.jar -h
+For more info, use: java -jar HaploABBABABA_multithreaded.jar -h

 Usage: java -jar HaploABBABABA_multithreaded.jar \
          -i <input.vcf> \